Healthcare of Excellence in Africa

 In a region marked by decades of conflict and underfunded health infrastructure, ANME fosters stronger relationships between the countries involved through reciprocal healthcare collaboration that addresses regional needs.
 Two tracks—the direct expansion of the network’s facilities, in tandem with EMERGENCY-hosted conferences and workshops between African health ministries—ensure the ongoing development of ANME as a replicable and sustainable project for improving the continent’s health systems.

-From this foundation, a network of two Centres of Excellence and an accompanying Regional Programme has developed, providing high-quality medical care to patients from 33 different countries: Afghanistan, Bangladesh, Burkina Faso, Burundi, Cameroon, the Central African Republic, Chad, the Democratic Republic of Congo, Djibouti, Eritrea, Ethiopia, Gambia, Guinea, Iraq, Jordan, Kenya, Liberia, Libya, Nigeria, the Philippines, Rwanda, Senegal, Sierra Leone, Somalia, South Sudan, Sudan, Tanzania, Togo, Uganda, Yemen, Zambia, and Zimbabwe.
+From this foundation, a network of two Centres of Excellence and an accompanying Regional Programme has developed, providing high-quality medical care to patients from 33 countries: Afghanistan, Bangladesh, Burkina Faso, Burundi, Cameroon, the Central African Republic, Chad, the Democratic Republic of Congo, Djibouti, Eritrea, Ethiopia, Gambia, Guinea, Iraq, Jordan, Kenya, Liberia, Libya, Nigeria, the Philippines, Rwanda, Senegal, Sierra Leone, Somalia, South Sudan, Sudan, Tanzania, Togo, Uganda, Yemen, Zambia, and Zimbabwe.
 Italian citizens temporarily residing in Sudan have also undergone treatment at the centre.

 ANME Facilities